Meet Our Team

 Executive Producer

-Judy Bailey has over 20 years of experience as a producer and content creator in television and film.
-Bailey began as an NBC page and became a production assistant for “In Living Color” and the HBO hit “Arliss.”
-She founded 24/7 Productions, where she and her husband, Stafford Bailey, created, produced and directed the award-winning documentary “Blacks Without Borders: Chasing the American Dream in South Africa.”
-The documentary found a home on Showtime and the Documentary Channel and was a fan favorite at film festivals.
+Judy Bailey was co-producer of the documentary series Famous Families and co-founded 24/7 Productions, where she and her husband, Stafford Bailey, created, produced and directed the award-winning documentary “Blacks Without Borders: Chasing the American Dream in South Africa.”
+The documentary was featured on Showtime and the Documentary Channel.
 Bailey moved to Park Forest in 1969 and graduated from Rich South High School in 1982.

 -